 You will be invited to choose the hymns and organ music that you would like for the service.
 You can do this with Fr Michael, and with the Organist, Mr Mark Hammond, who is available after the 10am Sung Eucharist most Sundays to help you.

 It may also be possible for our choir to sing at the Marriage Service.

 Your Banns of Marriage will be called on three consecutive Sundays during the 10am Sung Eucharist.
 These are announcements in church of your intention to marry and a chance for anyone to put forward a reason why the marriage may not lawfully take place.
 On these occasions, everyone in your church will also be praying for you.
 It can be very special and moving, so come along if you can.

 If either of you lives in a parish other than St Edmund’s you will need to arrange for the Banns to be called in the Parish Church where you live.

 What does it cost?

-The fee for a Marriage Service is set by the Church of England and in 2017 is £424.
+The fee for a Marriage Service is set by the Church of England - please ask Fr Michael for details.

 In addition, fees are payable for the Organist, Choir and flowers - depending upon what you require.